 - We love discounts, but…

-- We’re too busy to sift through a cacophony of coupons to assess starting dates vs. expiration dates vs. overlap vs. what days we have off to actually shop vs. largest discount percentage possible to calculate the exact set of circumstances that will give us the biggest bang for our buck and make it worth it to leave home to shop in your store.
+- We’re too busy to sift through a cacophony of coupons to weigh starting dates, expiration dates, and overlap versus what days we have off to actually shop while taking advantage of the largest discount possible.
+We’re too busy to calculate the exact set of circumstances that will give us the biggest bang for our buck and make it worth it to leave home to shop in your store.

 - We eventually stop trying if every time we reach for our coupon, the damn thing’s expired…